Women’s Mental Health and Addiction Treatment

 The women’s clinical care team is trained in gender-responsive and trauma-informed therapies to assess and treat the wide range of mental, physical, emotional issues.
 The young women of Turnbridge begin their treatment with a thorough intake assessment and psychiatric evaluation.
 They are then assigned a Primary Therapist and a Primary Psychiatric provider who will be teasing out and addressing underlying mental health issues through one-on-one psychotherapy and psychiatry.
 Distress tolerance, emotional regulation, and interpersonal skills are learned and practiced in Turnbridge’s DBT Skills group therapy curriculum.
 Additional specialized supports are available for clients struggling with disordered eating or body dysmorphia.

-The Case Managers of Turnbridge’s Women’s Program bring years of experience in personal recovery as well as in helping young people learn to overcome their own addiction, mental health disorders, and dysfunction.
+The Case Managers of Turnbridge’s Women’s Program bring years of experience in personal recovery as well as in helping young people learn to overcome their own mental health disorders, trauma, addiction, and dysfunction.
 Their ability to relate deeply and directly to the issues and experiences of young women is crucial to creating a feeling of understanding, belonging and acceptance so important to a young woman’s mental health.
 Women’s Phase I Case Managers are her primary points of contact and coordinate all of her therapeutic, experiential and activity schedules.
 In the Women’s Programs, Case Managers also lead the therapeutic journaling process that helps young women deal with underlying emotional issues and trauma.

 Support Staff and Resident Liaisons